leomoon-studios/openvpn-installer-for-linux/README.md

     *   KEY_CN will have the same name as client
     *   Added gateway detection. if not found, google dns will be used
     *   Automated key generation for both server and user
-    *   Added openvpn restart after revoking a license
+    *   Added OpenVPN restart after revoking a license
     *   Fixed “’link-mtu’ is used inconsistently” warning message
 *   1.54:
     *   Changed RSA to 2048